TheOdinProject/curriculum/rails/introduction.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

 * [StackOverflow: Summary of Ruby on Rails Fundamental Concepts](http://stackoverflow.com/questions/5205002/summary-of-ruby-on-rails-fundamental-concepts)
-* If you want to dive right into a full on interactive Rails course in the browser, give [Code Learn](http://www.codelearn.org/ruby-on-rails-tutorial) a shot (and let us know what you think)